beta4better/dropboxwsgi/README.rst

 the WSGI application.
 The HTTP caching headers (ETag, Last-Modified) are fully supported.

-This is useful in situations where you'd like to serve out a web site out of your Dropbox, either to the world or in a private network.
+This is useful in situations where you'd like to serve a web site out of your Dropbox, either to the world or in a private network.
 Compare this to the current solution of linking the Dropbox desktop client on your server and serving out of your Dropbox folder.